QQBoxy/local-s3-manager/README.md

 > If you want to change the Bucket, please modify the `serverless.yml` file, find `local-bucket` and change it to what you want.

+> If you want to change the port, please modify the `serverless.yml` file, find `httpPort` and change port to what you want.

 ### Local development

 Start client with: